WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

-* Connceting up with people
+* Connecting up with people
 * Run through of some presentations
 * PP

 #### What would you like to work on next week?

 * Autistica presentation
-* Co-design/issuee creation
+* Co-design/issue creation
 * DM/Turing collaboration groups
+  * KW: This is super fun!
 * Working with illustrator :-D exciting!

+KW: Really fantastic work Georgia - thank you so much!

 ### Date: 22 October 2020